McKeown Medical

 Poly-L-Lactic acid is the material that some dissolving stitches are made from.
 It also causes an inflammatory response that stimulates collagen production, which is the mechanism by which these products create volume.
 These are promoted as a ‘more natural’ way of adding volume to the face, because it stimulates your own collagen.
 However, that’s a bit of a marketing gimmick.
 The biggest issue with these products is that they have a tendency to form lumps.
 In one large case series, carried out by a very skilled and experienced dermatologist, one in five patients developed lumps or nodules.
 One in 10 patients had lumps that were visible.
 One in 100 patients required surgical excision of the lumps.
 In comparison to other types of dermal fillers used in the face, this is quite a high rate of complication and is the reason we don’t use this in our practice.
 (Poly-L-Lactic acid might be more useful in other parts of the body).
 Again, the expected duration of Poly-L-Lactic acid is up to two years, but this is also based on poor evidence and I’ve seen it persist much longer.

 Lip fillers are one of the most abused types of filler treatment that put a lot of people off the idea of having filler.
-The purpose of filler is to restore volume loss, or create additional volume in areas of deficiency.
+The purpose of filler is to restore volume loss or create additional volume in areas of deficiency.
 However, many people over-fill lips to create a ‘fashion’ look that looks unnatural.
 Again, lip fillers have a habit of lasting a long time.
-When we fill the lips, we typically don’t re-fill until at least 2 years after the treatment – and often it’s longer.
+When we fill the lips, we typically don’t re-fill until at least 2 years after the treatment – and often, it’s longer.

-Under eye fillers are one of the most challenging treatments to perform.
-Loss of volume from around the eye is a key part of how the eye ages, so restoring volume here is important, but it’s easy to over do it.
+Under-eye fillers are one of the most challenging treatments to perform.
+Loss of volume from around the eye is a key part of how the eye ages, so restoring volume here is important, but it’s easy to overdo it.
 One of the key features of hyaluronic acid is that it loves water and draws in water from its environment, so it can expand a little over time.
-In most parts of the face, if this happens to a small extent it doesn’t really matter.
+In most parts of the face, if this happens to a small extent, it doesn’t really matter.
 But under the eye – where the skin and overlying soft tissues are very thin – even a little bit of expansion can be a problem that creates a puffy look under the eye.
-To avoid this, it’s always best to under correct slightly and spread repeat treatments out adequately – it’s usually at least two years between under eye filler treatment, and often much longer than this.
+To avoid this, it’s always best to under-correct slightly, and spread repeat treatments out adequately – it’s usually at least two years between under-eye filler treatment, and often much longer than this.
 This is another area that you really need to be careful not to over-correct.

-Most side effects of filler injections are minor and self limiting, which means they go away on their own.
-The injection itself will inevitably cause a little bit of swelling and redness and it may cause some bruising which will go away like any normal bruise.
+Most side effects of filler injections are minor and self-limiting, which means they go away on their own.
+The injection itself will inevitably cause a little bit of swelling and redness, and it may cause some bruising, which will go away like any normal bruise.
 Most patients are able to resume normal activities immediately following treatment.
-If some bruising develops, you can begin using make up to hide it from the day after treatment.
+If some bruising develops, you can begin using make-up to hide it from the day after treatment.

 The most serious side effects of filler injections are caused by inadvertently injecting filler into a facial artery.
-If this happens, the filler can block the blood supply to the tissues which means nutrients don’t get to the skin and can ultimately result in some of the skin dying – or undergoing a process of necrosis, resulting in permanent scarring.
+If this happens, the filler can block the blood supply to the tissues, which means nutrients don’t get to the skin and can ultimately result in some of the skin dying – or undergoing a process of necrosis, resulting in permanent scarring.
 This is a rare side effect, estimated to happen at a rate of around 1 in 100,000.
 There are a number of steps that we take during the injection process to minimise the chances of this happening: avoiding areas where we know important blood vessels should be, using blunt cannulas where possible and aspirating before injection.
-Even if all of these safety checks fail, if you see the blockage immediately and treat it quickly by dissolving the filler you should be able to avoid it progressing to leave a long term problem.
+Even if all of these safety checks fail, if you see the blockage immediately and treat it quickly by dissolving the filler, you should be able to avoid it progressing to leave a long-term problem.
 We have never had a case of necrosis in our practice.

-Even more rarely, if you get filler into an artery, instead of flowing forward to cause necrosis it can move backward in the circulation and block the blood supply to the eye – causing vision loss.
-This is the most devastating complication from dermal filler treatments.
+Even more rarely, if you get filler into an artery, instead of flowing forward to cause necrosis, it can move backwards in the circulation and block the blood supply to the eye – causing vision loss.
+This is the most devastating complication of dermal filler treatments.
 Fortunately, it is extremely rare.
 There has only been one reported case in the UK from 2012.
 The doctor involved in that case has spoken openly about what happened, and it seems the problem was caused by using an unusually large sharp needle that wouldn’t be considered standard practice.
 Most of the cases of vision loss that have been reported around the world seem to come from East Asian countries, which may be due to either anatomic variations that are common in that part of the world or different techniques that are used there.
 This is the sort of complication that most doctors hope to never see once in their lifetime.

-How long do fillers last seems like it should be an easy question to answer, but unfortunately the science is a little more complicated.
-They key in all of this is finding a reputable doctor who not only performs technically excellent injections, but you can trust to give you solid advice on your own circumstances and how to get the most out of the treatment without pushing it too far.
+‘How long do fillers last?’
+Seems like it should be an easy question to answer, but unfortunately, the science is a little more complicated.
+The key in all of this is finding a reputable doctor who not only performs technically excellent injections but you can trust to give you solid advice on your own circumstances and how to get the most out of the treatment without pushing it too far.
 Although volume loss is an important part of the ageing process, it’s not the only part and not every sign of ageing can be corrected with filler injections.
 The advice of a good doctor is key to achieving the best outcome.

 As the filler starts to wear off, the signs of volume loss begin to reoccur.
 Many people are worried that their skin may sag more because it’s been stretched by the filler.
-This should never happen, because the filler should only be used to restore what’s been lost rather than stretching the skin beyond where it was originally.
-As long as you adhere to this principle of restoration you should never have a problem as the filler goes away.
+This should never happen because the filler should only be used to restore what’s been lost rather than stretching the skin beyond where it was originally.
+As long as you adhere to this principle of restoration ,you should never have a problem as the filler goes away.

 Yes, fillers generally last much longer than Botox.
 Botox is a drug that works by relaxing muscles.
 It typically wears off within 3 – 6 months.
 Filler injections with modern hyaluronic acid fillers are licensed to last up to a couple of years, although they often persist even longer than this.